jcaverhagen/python_docx_xlsx/README.md

 Simple docx editor written in python.

 Changelog:
+##### 30-07-2015
+- Added option to give an Heading with an paragraph, implemented heading 1 to 5

 ##### 29-07-2015
 - Code improvement
 - Added type of list, choose between numeric list or bullets